 With a good image of the company, the related customers will be satisfied with PD BPR BKK Demak - Sayung.
-Image of PD BPR BKK Demak - Sayung for customers has been planted for a long time so that if there is a less than optimal quality of service provided to customers, then it does not affect customer satisfaction.
-This research is in line with research conducted by Santoso and Soliha (2017), Solechah and Soliha (2015), and Saktiani (2015) which states that the bank image has a positive and significant effect on customer satisfaction.
+Image of PD BPR BKK Demal 3 Sayung for customers has been planted for a long time so that 1 there is a less than optimal quality of service provided to customers, then it does not affect customer satisfaction.
+This research is in line w 13 research conducted by Santoso and Soliha (2017), Solechah and Soliha (2015), and Saktiani (2015) which states that the bank image has a positive and significant effect on customer satisfaction.